 With that in mind, we thought it would be helpful to offer some comparative data of Lexus UX dimensions in relation to the existing NX and RX models.

-As you can see from the table below, the Lexus UX is positioned as the smallest and most urban-friendly model in our crossover range.
+As you can see from the table and video below, the Lexus UX is positioned as the smallest and most urban-friendly model in our crossover range.
 It is more compact than the mid-size NX, which in turn is smaller than the full-size RX.

 This hierarchy is also reflected in engine capacity, where the Lexus UX will be equipped with 2.0-litre four-cylinder engines – petrol and self-charging hybrid – compared to the 2.5-litre four-cylinder hybrid of the NX and 3.5-litre V6 hybrid powering the RX.